 Final Word:– Overall the Streamlight TLR series are beasts.
 I actually prefer the TLR-1 and TLR-2 over the compact series.
 I find the polymer isn’t quite as durable as the anodized aluminum.
 Although the TLR-1 requires 2 batteries, it does pump out 300 lumens of light which are considerably brighter than the TLR-3.

-That said, for compact pistols , t’s a terrific light that can withstand a long period of abuse.
+That said, for compact pistols, it’s a terrific light that can withstand a long period of abuse. weapon lights

 Streamlight TLR-4 Tactical Light w/ Laser